juntang-zhuang/torch_ACA/readme.md

 # PyTorch implementation of "Adaptive Checkpoint Adjoint" (ACA) for an accurate and differentiable ODE solver
 This library provides ordinary differential equation (ODE) solvers implemented in PyTorch.
 Backpropagation through all solvers is supported using the adjoint method with a checkpoint strategy to guarantee numerical accuracy in reverse-mode trajectory.
-For usage of ODE solvers in deep learning applications, see [1].

 ## Dependencies
 - PyTorch 1.0 (Will test on other versions later)